cosmologicstudios/lint/README.md

 To save your lint project, navigate to File -> Save (or Save As) and choose a file location.
 Note that the file type ".lnt" is actually just a json file configured for a lint project.
 Any .lnt file can be Opened (File -> Open) to work on.

-Once you have saved or opened a file, your file location will be cached for the duration lint is open.

 To Export your data, navigate to File -> Export (or Export As).
 This will produce a json file that strips away the data lint uses to process.
 Note that these *cannot* be loaded back into lint, so ensure you save as a ".lnt" file to backup your project.

-Once you have exported a file, your file location will be cached for the duration lint is open.